nüNERD

 Picture Book (8.5" × 8.5") · Full Color Cut-Paper Collage

-Two of the greatest cities in history each began with a single young man on an empty hill, and this is the very first time your child meets them.
-One is a clever boy who walks into a twisting maze and beats the monster at its heart, then finds his way back out on nothing but a ball of thread.
-The other is a baby who should have drowned in a river and lived only because a wolf took pity on him.
-One clever, one brave, a felt difference a toddler can carry long before a single date.
+A clever boy walks into a maze built so no one could ever walk out, beats the monster at its heart, and finds his way back to the light on a single thread.
+A baby who should have drowned in a river lives instead, saved by a wolf, and grows up to build Rome.
+One clever, one brave, a difference a toddler can feel long before anyone hands them a date.
 A picture on every page.

 Buy on Amazon